What Is a Process Server?

 The average cost of hiring a process server in California ranges from $40 to $200 per service.
 However, the exact price may differ based on the nature of the case and the location of both the process server and the entity they're to serve.
 Cases that require urgent service with short deadlines will most likely attract higher charges than routine services.

-On the other hand, process servers in developed areas usually charge higher fees, and serving a recipient in a location outside the process server’s jurisdiction may also attract higher costs.
-Therefore, it’s best to consult your potential process server to confirm their quotes before hiring them.
+On the other hand, process servers in developed areas usually charge higher fees, and serving a recipient in a location outside the process server's jurisdiction may also attract higher costs.
+Therefore, it's advisable to consult your potential process server to confirm their quotes before hiring them.

 Additionally, in states like Arizona, the average cost of hiring a process server ranges from $50 to $100 per service.
 In states like Florida, standard and next-day service start at $65.
 So, to emphasize, make sure you do your research and get a clear breakdown of costs before hiring a process server.
 To avoid any surprises later, find out what is included in the service fee, such as mileage, multiple attempts, or notarized proof of service.